mozfet/meteor-materialize-icons/README.md

 While Materializecss provides a great set of icons and build in tooltip support, using these two together is clumsy with lots of boilerplate code.
 In addition to this, Materializecss icons do not render reactively out of the box which, when using Meteor and creating modular and reactive components that use different icons, becomes a problem.
 To make things worse, there are so many icons out there and often reused, it is often confusing to users what icons mean, so tooltips are often required.
 And because of all of this, this package has been born.

+On desktop, tooltips show when you hover over the icon.
+On mobile apps and browsers a long press will show the tooltip, and a fast click will open the link.

 > **Thank You** This suite of packages is maintained by [ExpertBox.com](http://www.ExpertBox.com) as a thank you to the Open Source community.

 ### Install ###